andrewwilliams/GaiaHowTo/index.md

 This is a super simple app, but this foundation can be easily extended to load JSON data from the web, via drag and drop on iPad, etc.

-If you're interested, the full project code for this tutorial can be dowloaded here:
+If you're interested, the full project code for this tutorial can be dowloaded [here](https://github.com/andrewwilliams/GaiaHowTo)

 ## Wrap Up and Further Reading